Sestowner/min-userscripts/README.md

 Automatically retries to load a page until it is available with 10 seconds interval.

+## Copy Link Text

+Copy the text of the link.

 ## Google Translate

 Translate selected text or page if no selection to browser language.